mbaumer/us_hep_funding/docs/_states/WY.md

 [WY-00](#WY-00)

-# WY -- Sen. John Barrasso (R) and  Sen. Michael Enzi (R)
+# WY -- Sen. John Barrasso (R) and  Sen. Michael B. Enzi (R)
 ## Committees
 John Barrasso is the #2 Republican on the Senate Committee on Energy and Natural Resources

-Michael Enzi is not on any of our key committees
+Michael B. Enzi is not on any of our key committees

 ## HEP Grants
 ```
-This state received no SC HEP grants from 2012-2016
+This state received no SC HEP grants from 2012-2017
 ```
 ## SC Contracts
 ```
-This state received no SC contracts from 2012-2017
+This state received no SC contracts from 2012-2018
 ```
 ## NSF MPS Grants
 ```
-In the past 5 years, this state has received:
+In the past 6 years, this state has received:
-29 NSF MPS grants, totalling $4,892,824.00
+44 NSF MPS grants, totalling $6,856,618.00

                                    Amount ($)
 Institution                  Year